LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### NQ2

 The NQ2 also consists of short answer questions.
-The approach to obtain the "target" in "adv" is different from NQ1, where we let the LLM pick the easy misselection (score==2) in the generated mcq.
+The main difference from NQ1 is that the approach used to generate the "target" in "adv" is to let the LLM pick the easy misselection (score==2) in the generated mcq.

 Data sample at a glance: